 top of page

-Annual meeting 2025
+Annual Meeting 2025

 Heritage Management Symposium

-The 26th EAC Heritage Symposium will be held on 27-28 March 2025.
-The theme is 'Life after life of archaeological archives – accessibility and re-use of archaeological collections in heritage management’.
+The 26th EAC Heritage Symposium was held on 27-28 March 2025.
+The theme was 'Life after life of archaeological archives – accessibility and re-use of archaeological collections in heritage management’.
+The symposium was followed by an excursion on 29 March 2025.

-The event is co-organised by the National Institute of Cultural Heritage, Archaeological Museum of Gdańsk and Museum of Gdańsk, and will be hosted by the Museum of Gdańsk.
-The scientific coordinators for the Heritage Symposium are dr Agnieszka Oniszczuk and Agnieszka Makowska (NID), and dr David Novák (IA CAS, Prague).
+The event was co-organised by the National Institute of Cultural Heritage (NID), Archaeological Museum of GdaÅ„sk and Museum of GdaÅ„sk, and was hosted by the Museum of GdaÅ„sk.
+The scientific coordinators are dr Agnieszka Oniszczuk and Agnieszka Makowska (NID), dr David Novák (IA CAS, Prague).

 Each year, the Symposium is open to all EAC members and interested colleagues.
 It is free of charge to attend but participants must register as numbers are limited.